-In summary then, these conditions must be satisfied before the controller can be allowed to operate the device:
+In summary, then, these conditions must be satisfied before the controller can be allowed to operate the device:

-- o AC and DC power are ON. - o The heads have loaded, there are no fault conditions, and the first seek is completed. - o The device is not in the maintenance mode.
+- AC and DC power are ON.

+- The heads have loaded, there are no fault conditions, and the first Seek is completed.

+- The device is not in the maintenance mode.

-The READY indicator will now light.
+The START indicator will now light.